20-Krishna-04/Power-BI/README.md

 ✅ How do customer purchasing patterns change over time?
 ✅ What are the most profitable locations for sales?
 ✅ Which payment methods are most frequently used?

-This dashboard helps **e-commerce businesses make data driven decisions** and optimize their sales strategy! 🚀